pathartl/BleemSync/README.md

 From here, you can skip the "Manual Game Configuration" step and move onto "Synchronization".

-**Please at this time do not submit any issues related to a specific game not existing in BleemSync Central's database or low-quality cover images.**
+**Please at this time do not submit any issues related to a specific game not existing in BleemSync Central's database or low-quality cover images.
+Please use [this spreadsheet](https://docs.google.com/spreadsheets/d/1Z_BT65fIFUPp1LXCFqEnCzyVpgf2cvHIgicJqsalrl8/edit?usp=sharing) for tracking missing games.**

 **Also please note that automatic metadata scraping may not work with multi-track `.bin`s at this time.
 [Please follow this tutorial](http://www.ps2-home.com/forum/viewtopic.php?t=41) to learn how to make a single `bin` image.**